eclipse-opendut/opendut/doc/src/user-manual/cleo/setup.md

 ## Setup via CLEO command (recommended)
 A setup string can be retrieved from LEA and used with the following command.

-    opendut-cleo cleo-setup <String> --persistent=<type>
+    opendut-cleo setup <String> --persistent=<type>

 The persistent flag is optional.
-Without the flag, the needed environment variables will be printed out to the terminal. <br>
+Without the flag, the needed environment variables will be printed out to the terminal.
-If the persistent flag is set to `ùser` or without a value, a configuration file will be written to `~/.config/opendut/cleo/config.toml`, with it being set to `system` the cleo configuration file will be written to `/etc/opendut/cleo.toml`.
+If the persistent flag is set to `user` or without a value, a configuration file will be written to `~/.config/opendut/cleo/config.toml`, with it being set to `system` the cleo configuration file will be written to `/etc/opendut/cleo.toml`.

 ## Setup via script